Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 Treatment of CMV Retinitis:

-- Induction: The recommended dose is 900 mg (two 450 mg tablets) twice a day for 21 days.
+- Induction: The recommended dosage is 900 mg (two 450 mg tablets) taken orally twice a day for 21 days.

-- Maintenance: Following induction treatment, or in adult patients with inactive CMV retinitis, the recommended dose is 900 mg (two 450 mg tablets) once a day.
+- Maintenance: Following induction treatment, or in adult patients with inactive CMV retinitis, the recommended dosage is 900 mg (two 450 mg tablets) taken orally once a day.

 Prevention of CMV Disease:

-- For adult patients who have received a heart or kidney-pancreas transplant, the recommended dose is 900 mg (two 450 mg tablets) once a day starting within 10 days of transplantation until 100 days post-transplantation.
+- For adult patients who have received a heart or kidney-pancreas transplant, the recommended dosage is 900 mg (two 450 mg tablets) taken orally once a day starting within 10 days of transplantation until 100 days post-transplantation.

-- For adult patients who have received a kidney transplant, the recommended dose is 900 mg (two 450 mg tablets) once a day starting within 10 days of transplantation until 200 days post-transplantation.
+- For adult patients who have received a kidney transplant, the recommended dosage is 900 mg (two 450 mg tablets) taken orally once a day starting within 10 days of transplantation until 200 days post-transplantation.

 All calculated doses should be rounded to the nearest 25 mg increment for the actual deliverable dose.
+The oral dispenser is graduated in 0.5 mL increments.
+A 50 mg dose is equivalent to 1 mL.
 If the calculated dose exceeds 900 mg, a maximum dose of 900 mg should be administered.
-Valcyte for oral solution is the preferred formulation since it provides the ability to administer a dose calculated according to the formula above; however, Valcyte tablets may be used if the calculated doses are within 10% of available tablet strength (450 mg).
+VALCYTE for oral solution is the preferred formulation since it provides the ability to administer a dose calculated according to the formula above; however, VALCYTE tablets may be used if the calculated doses are within 10% of available tablet strength (450 mg).
 For example, if the calculated dose is between 405 mg and 495 mg, one 450 mg tablet may be taken.
+Before prescribing VALCYTE tablets, pediatric patients should be assessed for the ability to swallow tablets.

-Prior to dispensing to the patient, Valcyte for oral solution must be prepared by the pharmacist as follows [see How Supplied/Storage and Handling (16)]:
+Wearing disposable gloves is recommended during reconstitution and when wiping the outer surface of the bottle/cap and the table after reconstitution.
+Prior to dispensing to the patient, VALCYTE for oral solution must be prepared by the pharmacist as follows [see How Supplied/Storage and Handling (16)]:

 - Measure 91 mL of purified water in a graduated cylinder.